 Where to see gray whales: Baja California, Mexico

-Also, in Baja California, you can pet these gray whales.
+You know you’ve always wanted to pet a whale, and in Baja California, you can safely do so.
 Friendly and inquisitive, gray whales will swim right up to your boat and invite you to splash them and scratch their heads.
 This doesn’t hurt them or mess with their migration routes in any way, so it’s one of the few times you have the green light to pet an animal in the wild.
-The three main lagoons in Baja where gray whales hang out are Scammon’s Lagoon, Magdalena Bay, and San Ignacio Lagoon, the latter of which is the most popular for whale-watching and -petting tours.
-When to go: Springtime, when gray whales stop here to mate and give birth (gestation lasts about a year) on their way to the Arctic.
-Cost: From around $55 for basic day trips that don’t include food up through the $3,000-range for weeklong, all-inclusive packages by airplane and boat.

 Where to see wild horses: Assateague Island, Virginia